 The best way to create a happy customer is to deliver a customer experience focused on satisfaction.

-There is no risk to investing in customer experience because for as long as you operate a business, the strength of CX will always be fuel for success.
+There’s no risk to investing in customer experience because for as long as you operate a business, the strength of CX will always be fuel for success.

-If it feels overwhelming to figure out where to start, take a deep breath, sit back, and allow this post to equip you with the ideas, tools, rationales, and motivation to put CX at the center of your mission.
+If it feels overwhelming to figure out where to start, take a deep breath, sit back, and allow this article to equip you with the ideas, tools, rationales, and motivation to put CX at the center of your mission.